 She often draws on her previous experience in the oilfield when interviewing inventors and preparing patent applications that relate to downhole tools.
 Vera worked on an offshore oil rig off the coast of Mexico and, for the majority of the time, was the only woman present on her rig.

-Vera helped to create Haynes and Boone's national “Patent Prosecution Training Program,” in which she trained patent attorneys and agents.
-For the past three years, she co-chaired the Working Parents Committee at Haynes and Boone, which assists in the development of policies and programs designed to support the unique challenges of working parents.
+Vera helped to create Haynes Boone's national “Patent Prosecution Training Program,” in which she trained patent attorneys and agents.
+She is co-chair of the firm’s Attorney Diversity, Equity, and Inclusion Committee, which focuses on advancing the hiring, retention, and promotion of diverse lawyers within the firm.
+From 2018-2020, she co-chaired the Working Parents Committee, which assists in the development of policies and programs designed to support the unique challenges of working parents.

 Prior to attending law school, Vera worked domestically and internationally as a consultant engineer for a large mutual insurance company.
 In this role, she visited a wide variety of locations and consulted with the local management of each.
 Vera performed on-site engineering analyses for a wide range of properties, including industrial and manufacturing facilities, warehouses, distribution centers, refineries, foundries, correctional facilities, data centers and medical centers among others.